Dimensions of $\tau$-tilting modules over path algebras and preprojective algebras of Dynkin type: Introduction

 Many interesting properties of the $f$-polynomials, together with the $h$-polynomials, have been widely studied and it has recently turned out that they also play an important role in the study of representation theory.
-In this paper, we introduce a new generating function called $d$-polynomial of $A$, which counts the dimension of $\tau$-tilting modules and can be regard as an analog of $f$-polynomials.
+In this paper, we introduce a new generating function called $d$-polynomial of $A$, which counts the dimension of $\tau$-tilting modules and can be regarded as a (weighted) variant of $f$-polynomials.

 \begin{defi}[Subsection \ref{Enumeration}] We define